rocky-linux/documentation/docs/labs/systems_administration_I/lab8-system_and_process_monitoring-I.md

 ## Introduction

-These exercises cover a wide range of topics related to monitoring and managing processes on a Linux systems.
+These exercises cover various topics related to monitoring and managing processes on a Linux systems.
 Topics covered include process identification and control, process priority management, signal handling, resource monitoring, and "cgroups" management.

 ## Exercise 1